jennhoward/HowardJenniferIT1025/Lab 5/readme.md

 ## Data Transmission

 Match the following words with their definitions
-Words: Packet Packet-Switching; IP Address; DNS Protocol
+Words: (1) Packet Packet-Switching (2) IP Address (3) DNS Protocol

 Definitions to match:
-Set of rules to allow devices to communicate Unit of data Unique identifying number Technology that allows packets of data to be routed based on destination address Directory of IP address common names.
+* (A) Set of rules to allow devices to communicate Unit of data Unique identifying number
+* (B) Technology that allows packets of data to be routed based on destination address
+* (C) Directory of IP address common names.
 (For example 54.239.26.214 might be the IP address of amazon.com)

 ## Network Hardware
 * Explain the benefit of a switch over a hub.